Student Support Services

 Huntsville, TX 77341-2150

 Opened in fall 2010, the Gaertner Performing Arts Center is a showcase for artistic talent and creative works, serving the community and the region.
-It serves as a world-class academic facility for students in The College of Fine Arts & Mass Communication.
+It serves as a world-class academic facility for students in the College of Arts & Media.

 James and Nancy Gaertner Performing Arts Center Features